KauzClay/docs-tap/install-online/profile.hbs.md

     1. Click the Token Download icon next to the Tanzu Application Platform version you want to download and follow the instructions to save the token.

-        ![Screenshot of the Tanzu Application Platform download page in the Broadcom Customer Support Portal with the Token Download icon highlighted.](../images/dowload-token-icon.png)
+        ![Screenshot of the Tanzu Application Platform download page in the Broadcom Support Portal with the Token Download icon highlighted.](../images/dowload-token-icon.png)

         <!-- will the icon only be next to the item you want to download? -->